fauzannursalma/fauzannursalma/README.md

 ### Hello there, it's me Fauzann 👋
-🌱 I’m currently learning Everything
+🌱 I’m currently learning everything

 💬 Ask me about anything and i'll search it on google 😂